MQ-software-carpentry/2019-12-03-intro-to-python/index.md

 Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-  <strong>Requirements:</strong> Participants must bring a laptop with a
+  <strong>Requirements:</strong> Participants will need to bring a laptop with a
-  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+  macOS, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+  They will need an internet browser installed (Chrome recommended).
+  Participants must also sign-up for a <a href="https://github.com/">GitHub</a> account if they don't already have one.
 </p>

 {% comment%}
 CODE OF CONDUCT
 {% endcomment %}
 <p id="code-of-conduct">
-<strong>Code of Conduct:</strong>  Everyone who participates in Carpentries activities is required to conform to the <a href="https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html">Code of Conduct</a>.
+<strong>Code of Conduct:</strong>
+Everyone who participates in Carpentries activities is required to conform to the <a href="https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html">Code of Conduct</a>.
 This document also outlines how to report an incident if needed.
 </p>